Workplace bullying and harassment

 If the formal approach is not an option, as your workplace does not have a complaints handling system, and you continue to be harassed or concerned, you should make an informal complaint.
 If both options are unsuccessful, consider making your complaint to an external agency.

-Most external agencies will not accept a harassment complaint unless you have tried to resolve it in your workplace first (through either an informal or formal process).
+Most external agencies will not accept a bullying complaint unless you have tried to resolve it in your workplace first (through either an informal or formal process).

 If you believe you have been harassed and your workplace’s processes haven’t been helpful, you can make your complaint to, or ask advice from, one the following agencies.